Skip to main content

 The list of public IPs for each cloud provider and region can be obtained.

-Navigate to Locations list page from the main navigation bar.
-Select a location and you will see the ip ranges are listed in the info page.
+Navigate to the Locations list page from the main navigation bar.
+Select a location to view the IP ranges listed on the Info page.

-The list of IPs may be required by external services that restrict the IPs allowed to call them.The IPs may change when underlying infrastructure changes.
-Therefore, Control Plane recommends the automation of querying the location API for changes.
-In case of changes, the automation should re-configure external services’ allowed IP address list.
+The list of IPs may be required by external services that restrict which IPs are allowed to access them.The IPs may change when underlying infrastructure changes.
+Control Plane recommends automating location API checks and updating external services’ allowed IP address lists when changes occur.

 Workload Deployment Errors